zio/zio/docs/reference/test/property-testing/how-generators-work.md

 }
 ```

-In the above example, the `Gen.uuid.forked` and ensures that the UUID generator runs independently of the `Gen.fromIterable` generator.
+In the above example, the `Gen.uuid.forked` and `Gen.fromIterable.forked` ensures that the UUID generator runs independently of the fromIterable generator.
 This ensures distinct random outputs in tests where random and deterministic generators are combined.
-It is particularly useful for preventing shared state across generators, making the tests more robust and reproducible.
+It is particularly useful for preventing shared state across generators.

 ## How Samples Are Generated?